 The best giving cultures develop when there is a clear understanding of the relationship between students, alumni, staff and the institution.
 In recent years, with the huge increases in fees in the UK, this relationship has changed, as students increasingly understand the university as a supplier, rather than a partner; and vice versa – the relationship has become more commercial.

 This relationship is key: it defines not just current but also lifelong future perspective.
 In the US, tuition fees have long been higher than they have in the UK.
 However, there is a considerably more developed giving culture than in the UK, despite the high fees.
 Why?
 Well, one reason might be that since many students have benefitted themselves from paying “reduced fees” due to scholarships and bursaries, they feel more inclined to ensure the next generation can benefit in the same way.
 This opens up some interesting questions about how we can better communicate the value of higher education, and build stronger bonds with the student base.

-Moving this into the 21st C means looking at involving students and staff in creating digital giving programs and using social media to help an institution’s members and students to become the ambassadorial voice of the institution.
-At Hubbub, we help organisations use giving days, participation projects and crowdfunding campaigns to help build these relationships.
+Moving this into the 21st century means looking at involving students and staff in creating digital giving programs and using social media to help an institution’s members and students to become the ambassadorial voice of the institution.

 This mechanic is behind the reasoning for universities employing students to run their telephone lines during telethon campaigns.
 Critically, it also needs to be employed in digital giving strategies in much the same way as it is employed on JustGiving.
 If you wish to inspire someone to give the first time, they need to relate to the cause, and that means giving to someone or something that inspires them.
 The challenge with universities in particular is that students will not fundraise for their university as they would otherwise on JustGiving, because they do not currently perceive their institution as a nonprofit in need of support.